crisptrutski/matchbox/README.md

 `listen-list` | `.on` | Like `deref-list` for `listen-to` `listen-children` | `.on` | Listen to all child events, multiplexed.

-Additionally, there are two variations of most functions:
+Additionally, there are up to three variations of most functions:

 1. `*-in` variants take an optional second parameter of `korks`, to refer directly to a child.
    These exist for all "ending-with-a-bang" functions, as well as `deref` and `deref-list`.